keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

 keploy generate-config --path "."
 ```

-For demonstration purposes, we are using the root directory of the application.
-We can place it wherever we want to inside the project
+For demonstration purposes, we are using the [root directory of the echo-sql application](https://github.com/keploy/samples-go/tree/main/echo-sql).
+We can place it wherever we want to inside the project.

 After successful execution of the command, a default initialized config file named as `keploy-config.yaml` has been created with the content as shown below: